ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/README.md

 ## BBB Debian Buster Environment Setup

-### WARNING: The BBB board revision used is 0x0A5C!
-Thus BBB board 0x000C should be used!
+	The BBB board Revision used is REV. A (0x0A5C).

 The reason for that is the following:

 https://github.com/ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/blob/master/BBB-debian_buster/overlay_examples/README.md

-### People are highly encouraged to use overlays in .../BBB-debian_buster/overlay_examples/
+### People are highly encouraged to use EXAMPLE overlays in .../BBB-debian_buster/overlay_examples/

 ### Explored Embedded HW Configuration: